ccnmtl/ipython-notebook/Vagrant/README.markdown

     $ vagrant ssh

 You should now be shelled into the ipython virtual server.
 The directory /vagrant is shared with your host computer, and you can read/write files in your Vagrantfile directory.
+Notebooks will be written to /vagrant/notebooks

+### Step 5: Restarting and Troubleshooting ipython-notebook

+The ipython server is managed by ubuntu's [upstart](http://upstart.ubuntu.com/) daemon manager.

+You can restart the server with

+    $ sudo restart ipython-notebook

+or
+    $ sudo stop ipython-notebook
+    $ sudo start ipython-notebook

+Logs are written to /var/log/upstart/ipython-notebook.
+You can trace the logs with

+    $ sudo tail -f /var/log/upstrat/ipython-notebook

 ### Appendix
 The Vagrantfile will download the ipython-notebook box for you.
 If you want to reuse this box, you can add the box